What Is the Role of Diet and Nutrition in Psoriatic Arthritis?

 - Eat a variety of fruits and vegetables.

 - Eat whole grains, such as whole-wheat bread and brown rice.

 - Eat fewer refined carbohydrates, such as pasta and white rice.

 - Choose low-fat or fat-free (skim) dairy products.

-- Eat less nutrient-poor foods that are high in calories but low in nutrients.
+- Limit your intake of processed foods that are high in calories and low in nutrients.

-- Alcohol consumption should be limited to no more than one drink per day for women and no more than two drinks per day for men, if consumed at all.
-Multiple studies have demonstrated that alcohol use increases the risk of psoriatic disease and may influence disease severity.1,6
+- Limit alcohol consumption to no more than one drink per day for women and no more than two drinks per day for men.